If you’ve been following my blog for a while or know anything about me at all, you will know that I am a bit of a gym

 I should also add that I am in no way an expert on fitness and nutrition, I am just sharing with you what works for me and what I’ve learned over the years.

 First up, we ordered a huge bag of chocolate caramel protein powder.
 So for me, I always tend to get an impact whey ISOLATE as opposed to an impact whey.
-This is purely down to the carbohydrate content as the isolate has 0.9g per scoop and the other one has 20g per scoop.
-That is a huge difference!
-And there’s only 94 cals per serving so it’s great for a little snack.
+This is because whey protein isolate contains over 90% pure protein content with under 1% lactose or milk fat so it’s less likely to cause bloating.
+There’s only 94 cals per serving so it’s great for a little snack.
 Now, each to their own but I am a firm believer in eating less carbs and more protein and fats.
 This is something Rich has taught me and it’s worked well for me in the past so I try to stick to it.
-Obviously I’m not always great, otherwise my body would look a lot leaner than it does but even when I lived at home with my parents, it was rare for us to eat bread or have things such as potatoes or pasta with dinner.
+Obviously I’m not always great, otherwise my body would look a lot leaner than it does but even when I lived at home with my parents it was rare for us to eat bread or have things such as potatoes or pasta with dinner.
 Most of the time I ate meat and veg and I still eat that way now as it has become the norm.
 I could bang on about low carbs for an actual lifetime but I won’t, I’ll just say if you want to feel less hungry, less bloated and less tired then maybe try starting your day with protein and fats rather than carbs.
 See what happens.

 During the winter months I really lack energy.
 I mean, I’ve not yet reached afternoon napping stage but you get where I’m coming from.
 As soon as it starts getting dark it’s like my body sort of loses power and starts shutting down.
 It is known that the average person in the UK is deficient in vitamin D because of the lack of sun we get all year round, which is why SAD (seasonal affective disorder) is so common amongst us.